How to apply

 Most secondary schools in South Tyneside operate a cashless payment systems for school lunches.
 This is exactly the same for students who are eligible for a free meal.

-Every day the computer will credit £2.10, the price of a two-course meal, on each pupil's account.
+Every day the cashless computer will credit £2.20, the price of a two-course meal,or Meal Deal on each pupil's account.

-If you have any questions please call the Contact Centre on 0191 427 7000 or email email@example.com
+If you need any further information, please speak to a member of school staff, or call the Council Contact Centre on 0191 427 7000 or email email@example.com

 The best start in life